ChthonVII/guildwarslinuxinstallguide/README.md

 **Gamescope Limitations:**
 - While gamescope works great with a AMD GPU, nVidia driver support is spotty.
 It took a long time for nVidia to add a crucial feature to their driver, then it worked but was buggy on older cards, and then recently the v555 nVidia driver completely broke gamescope.
 And they will probably break it again with future drivers. **Gamescope may not work if you have an nVidia GPU.**
 - You cannot launch two different programs in the same gamescope instance, unless one launches the other.
      - If you launch Guild Wars in gamescope, the Toolbox launcher will crash when trying to find Guild Wars' window.
-You need to inject toolbox using a commandline injector.
+You need to inject toolbox using the `/quiet` option or a generic commandline injector.
      - If you launch Guild Wars and uMod independently, using the dll to hook Guild Wars, then Guild Wars will crash after the splash screen.
      - If you launch uMod, and then launch Guild Wars from inside uMod, that will work.
 However, there's no way to return focus to uMod's UI.
 So you might as well use gMod.
-     - If you launch Guild Wars via a commandline injector like injectory, that will work.
+     - If you launch Guild Wars via a commandline injector like Injectory, that will work.
 At least in gamescope 3.11.
 Whether this works is hit-or-miss in gamescope >=3.16, as described above.

 #### WineGE/ProtonGE with FSR Fake Resolution Patch: